Passion's Log

 Step 8:

-Last step, click “Install”, wait for the installation to complete
+Final step, click “Install”, wait for installation to complete

 Step 9: